These forecasts are provided by the Bureau

 Critical factors in the preparation of OCF twice daily are the arrival

 times of the models.
-The limited area models (LAPS, MESO-LAPS) become
+The limited area models (ACCESS-R and ACCESS-C) become

-available 2 to 4 hours after observation time (00 and 12UTC) but only
+available 2 to 4 hours after observation time but only

 operational real world, model runs are also sometimes delayed.
 There